Back to blog

 GTM Bud handles signal-based personalization end to end: research, copy generation, and sending across email and LinkedIn.
 Every personalized claim traces back to a real data source.
 No hallucinated podcast appearances.
 No invented funding rounds.
 The same system behind 7,000+ booked meetings, now available as an AI outbound sales tool you can deploy on your own prospect lists.

-We back it with a guarantee because the math works.
 Signal-based personalization at scale is not a bet.
 It is an engineering problem, and we have solved it.

 Jorge Lewis